 - She works for the law.

-Lore is knowledge or tradition passed from generation to generation.
+- "Lore" is knowledge or tradition passed from generation to generation.

-Lores are part of a bird's head.
+- "Lores" are the sides of a bird's head.

-- That's against the law.
+- That is against the law.

-(Like Mathematics and Science, Law is written with a capital letter when it refers to the subject for study.)
+- He studied Law.
+(Like "Mathematics" and "Science," "Law" is written with a capital letter when it refers to the subject for study.)

-- The laws of physics.
+- The laws of physics

 - Kofi Annan told the international conference: "It has been said that arguing against globalization is like arguing against the laws of gravity."

-(The first half of this quote alludes to law meaning a rule imposed by authority, but the second half refers to law meaning something's fundamental characteristics.)
+- Human judges can show mercy.
+But against the laws of nature, there is no appeal.
+(Writer Authur C Clarke) (The first half of this quotation alludes to law meaning a rule imposed by authority, but the second half refers to law meaning something's fundamental characteristics.)

-- Leggit.
+- Run.
 It's the law.